 Anyway, the Credit Karma Tax product is 100% free, and includes both federal and state taxes, unlike other “free” tax services that charge you for state and provide federal free of charge.

 There are no upsells or hidden fees associated with the product, unlike other so-called free tax services out there.

 The product is website-based, not a download, so it’s completed like TurboTax where you can save your info and revisit it as you work through it.

-You have to be a member of the standard Credit Karma service to do your taxes with them, and if you want them to do your taxes, you have to add your name to this waiting list.
+You have to be a member of the standard Credit Karma service to do your taxes with them, and if you want them to do your taxes, you have to add your name to a waiting list (not anymore!).